 Whale Exhibit Grand Opening

-On June 25th, 2014, Glacier Bay National Park celebrated the Grand Opening of "Snow" the largest humpback whale skeleton exhibit in the United States.
+On June 25th, 2014, Glacier Bay National Park celebrated the Grand Opening of "Snow" the largest humpback whale skeleton on public display in the United States.
 Her massive 3,729 pound skeleton is housed in a beautifully constructed outdoor pavilion just a short walk from the Glacier Bay Lodge.
 The return of Snow to her permanent home in Bartlett Cove was as much a homecoming as a celebration.
-The event welcomed many Huna Tlingit families back to their homeland to help dedicate the exhibit and conduct a spirit ceremony that included giving Snow a Tlingit name, "Tsalxáan Tayée Yaay," which translates as "Whale Beneath Mt.
+The event welcomed many Huna Tlingit families back to their homeland to help dedicate the exhibit and conduct a spirit ceremony that included giving Snow her Tlingit name, "Tsalxáan Tayée Yaay," which translates as "Whale Beneath Mt.
 Fairweather."

 The Grand Opening was a culmination of 13 years of hard work by park staff and volunteers, followed by the expert skills of a professional whale articulation contractor.
 Dan DenDanto and his crew from Whales and Nails, LLC completed the final cleaning and preparation of bones at their facility in Seal Cove, Maine.
 Snow's huge skeleton was carefully transported 3,000 miles each way for this work.